Innovation Scholars Program

 - Special invitations to events

 - Spark Grants for specific projects (if available)

 - Cohort and community building with current and alumni Innovation Scholars

-- Current second year students in the second semester in ANY school or college at Carnegie Mellon University
+- Applications accepted by current second year students in the second semester in ANY school or college at Carnegie Mellon University

 - Entrepreneurial exploration and experience before applying is strongly encouraged